pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 ### Example 1
 In order to explain how the References component can help us to create communication channels for different components, we will use the example created in the Prometheus tutorial.
-There, we created a custom component named MyComponentA, a PrometheusCounters component that was used to create different counters, and a PrometheusMetricsService object that was used to create a webpage containing the counters' information under /metrics.
+There, we created a custom component named MyComponentA, a PrometheusCounters component that was used to create different counters, and a PrometheusMetricsController object that was used to create a webpage containing the counters' information under /metrics.

 In the tutorial's example, these three components are added to the References object via the setReferences() method.
 When needed, they are called via a get method.
 The figure below summarizes this structure.